 Discovering NASA’s Sisterhood of STEM Pioneers

-STEM Women have played a pivotal role in NASA’s 58-year history, but their legendary work in STEM started even earlier.
-Here’s a look at the women who’ve shaped America’s space programs:
+STEM Throughout NASA’s 58-year history, women have played a pivotal role breaking barriers, but their legendary and impactful work in STEM started even earlier.

 An Engineer Shares Her STEM Story